Rodewald: 159th Infantry Brigade

-With the objective of securing the bridge spanning the River Leine, the British 159th Infantry Brigade fought through nearby village of Laderholz where they met stiff resistance by soldiers laid at the side of the roads and armed with Panzerfaust.
+With the objective of securing the bridge spanning the Leine river, the British 159th Infantry Brigade fought through the nearby village of Laderholz where they met stiff resistance by soldiers laid at the side of the roads and armed with Panzerfausts.
 On one occasion a near miss occurred where a Panzerfaust struck, but did little more than damage the vehicle's tool bin (the first three tanks not carrying infantry for obvious reasons).
 It responded, however, by directing one of its 77 mm charges through the window in which the weapon was fired, killing all the occupants of the room in the process.